Asian Breast Augmentation

 - They may end up with conspicuous brown scars on or under each breast.

 The reasons for these valid concerns among Asian women come about because:

 - Some surgeons approach Asian Breast Augmentation in the same way they do for Western women.
 They fail to take into account the generally smaller figures of Asian women and accordingly the need to consider smaller implants than those generally used in Western women.

-- Asian skin has a higher risk of healing with pigmented, brown scars.
+- Asian skin has a higher risk of healing with pigmented brown scars.
 Not all do, but it is a higher risk.
-Therefore, the surgeon should be able to offer alternative surgical techniques that place the incisions/final scars in inconspicuous locations away from the breast.
+Therefore, the surgeon should be able to offer alternative surgical techniques that locate the incisions and their final scars in inconspicuous locations away from the breast.
 This way, in the event the scars do end up pigmented, at least they are away from the breast and don’t mar the appearance of an otherwise beautiful breast.

-We believe that in order to create beautiful, natural-looking breasts in Asian women, the surgeon must give special consideration to both implant size and location of the incisions.
+Accordingly, we believe that in order to create beautiful, natural-looking breasts in Asian women, the surgeon must give special attention to both the implant size and the location of the incisions.

-Therefore, if an Asian woman is wanting Breast Augmentation to look more attractive and feminine but still look natural, she should choose both her implant size and surgeon very carefully.
-Essentially, she should aim for implants that are in proportion to her overall figure and don’t make her look ‘unnatural’ and obviously fake!
-And hopefully, her surgeon is one that appreciates this concept of proportion and does not recommend large implant sizes that the patient could end up regretting.
+Therefore, if an Asian woman is wanting Breast Augmentation to look more attractive and feminine but still look natural, she should choose both her implant size and surgeon carefully.
+Essentially, she should aim for implants that are in proportion to her overall figure and don’t make her look unnaturally big and therefore fake!
+And hopefully, her surgeon is one that appreciates this concept of proportion and does not convince her to choose overly large implant sizes that the patient could end up regretting.

-Naturally, the most appropriate implant size for any woman will depend on her physical measurements, her pre-operative breast volume and how big a cup size she desires.
-However, the objective of the surgery should still be the same: to deliver a cup size that makes the woman look and feel feminine and attractive but not in any way disproportionately large, unnatural and ‘fake’!
+Naturally, the most appropriate implant size for any woman will depend on her overall figure, her breast measurements and how big a cup size she desires.
+Nevertheless, the objective of the surgery should still be the same: to deliver a cup size that makes the woman look and feel feminine and attractive but not in any way disproportionately large, unnatural and ‘fake’!

 Location of Incisions